Apply for a Snack Food Trading License in Dubai

 Snack food trading activities may require additional approvals from the Dubai Municipality Food Safety Department or the UAE Ministry of Climate Change and Environment, particularly for imported food products.
 Ensure all products comply with UAE food labelling regulations and Gulf Standards Organisation (GSO) requirements.

-Step 5: Sign Your Licence Agreement and Pay Fees
+Step 5: Sign Your License Agreement and Pay Fees

-Once approved, sign the licence agreement, pay the applicable fees, and collect your trade licence and establishment card.
+Once approved, sign the license agreement, pay the applicable fees, and collect your trade license and establishment card.

 Step 6: Open a Corporate Bank Account

-With your licence issued, you can apply for a UAE corporate bank account.
+With your license issued, you can apply for a UAE corporate bank account.
 Several local and international banks operate in the UAE and support free zone businesses.

 Compliance and Ongoing Requirements